NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ] Done ?
 Produce a markdown document with a link to each Challenge's proof on your own GitHub account, and then Claim [The Badge](https://badgr.io/issuer/issuers/U1fM4KzWQZuXnpFXwG1gXw/badges/RVr5FR6BSfOOA21bLKTB8g) !

+* [ ]  Become the Buddy Coach of a new team member *Proof: Screen capture of a written evidence of the Head Coach assigning you as Buddy Coach to a new team member*

 ## Level 4 (NOT FINISHED)
 * [ ]  Contribute in a major way to BeCode's internal tools development *Proof: something you've developed is being used by all 6 campuses*